-Since 2000 the Texas Department of Housing and Community Affairs ("TDHCA" or "the Department") has used a Regional Allocation Formula ("RAF") as required by Tex.
+Since 2000, the Texas Department of Housing and Community Affairs ("TDHCA" or "the Department") has used a Regional Allocation Formula ("RAF") as required by Tex.
 Gov't Code §§2306.111 and 2306.1115.
 The RAF analyzes housing need, availability, and other relevant factors in the State's urban and rural areas.
 Using formula components created based on this analysis, the RAF has been used to allocate funding for multifamily and single-family activities for the following programs:

 - Multifamily Activities:

 - Housing Tax Credit ("HTC") Program

 - HOME Investment Partnerships Program ("HOME") Multifamily ("MF")

 - Single Family Activities:

-- Housing Trust Fund ("HTF") Program\
+- The State's Housing Trust Fund ("HTF") Program

 - HOME Single Family ("SF")

-\It should be noted that based on the current programming activities of the HTF, the RAF is not utilized for HTF as supported in Tex.
+It should be noted that based on the current program activities of HTF, the RAF is not utilized for HTF as authorized by Tex.
 Gov't Code §2306.111(d-1).

-The Methodology presented below explains the use of factors in conformity with the statutory requirements; those include the need for housing assistance, the availability of housing resources, and other factors relevant to the equitable distribution of housing funds in urban and rural areas of the state.
+The Methodology presented below explains the use of factors in conformity with the statutory requirements including the need for housing assistance, the availability of housing resources, and other factors relevant to the equitable distribution of housing funds in urban and rural areas of the state.

-Also provided with the Methodology is a sample allocation spreadsheet for each of the four programs, to show how the methodologies affect each program.
+Also provided with the Methodology is a sample allocation spreadsheet for each of the four programs to show how the methodologies affect each program.
 The spreadsheets provided are based on the following sample allocations:

 Program Sample Allocation

 HTC \$50,000,000

-HOME Multifamily \$15,000,000
+HOME Multifamily \$9,500,000

 HTF \$3,000,000

-HOME Single Family \$11,000,000
+HOME Single Family \$10,000,000

 Again, these allocation amounts are only samples.
 The final allocation amounts are calculated by the program area staff following the RAF Methodology approval by the TDHCA Governing Board.
 Further, even when final allocation amounts are made available other planning considerations further alter the applicability of the RAF and/or the amounts.
-For instance, in the HOME Single Family Activity, the funding activity type may further affect how and whether funds are released regionally.
-In the HTF

-Programs, because the programs follow statutory exceptions to utilizing the RAF, the formula-based RAF covered here does not apply to any HTF funds (although other policies are effective in geographically dispersing the funds).
+For instance, for HOME Single Family, the funding activity type may further affect how and whether funds are released regionally.
+In the HTF Programs, because the programs follow statutory exceptions to utilizing the RAF, the formula-based RAF covered here does not apply to any HTF funds (although other policies are effective in geographically dispersing the funds).

-The Draft 2017 RAF Methodology was presented at the Board meeting of June 16, 2016, for approval to be released for public comment.
-A public comment period was open from Friday, June 17, 2016, through Friday July 1, 2016, with a public hearing on Wednesday, June 29, 2016.
-One public comment was received expressing support of the 2017 RAF and no changes were made based on this comment.
-The final 2017 RAF Methodology was presented for approval at the Board meeting of July 28, 2016.
+The Draft 2018 RAF Methodology was presented at the Board meeting of May 25, 2017, for approval to be released for public comment.
+A public comment period was open from Friday, May 26, 2017, through Friday June 16, 2017, with a public hearing on Tuesday, June 13, 2017.
+No public comment was received and no changes were made.
+The final 2018 RAF Methodology was presented for approval at the Board meeting of July 27, 2017.